Render vs Koyeb

 Koyeb offers a built-in service mesh with its private network meaning Services deployed on Koyeb can communicate with one another between different regions.
 Render's private network does not provide this feature, meaning services deployed in one region on Render cannot communicate with services deployed in another region.

-Also, Koyeb provides global deployments to 10 core locations, compared to Render's 2 available regions, and a CDN with 55 edge locations built-in to the Koyeb platform.
-Render offers a CDN, but it is only available for static sites, whereas Koyeb's is available for all web apps and services.
+Also, Koyeb provides a CDN with 250+ edge locations built-in to the platform.
+Render also offers a CDN, but it is limited to static sites.
+Koyeb's CDN is available for all web apps and services.

 Both Koyeb and Render are cloud platforms providing a powerful layer of abstraction that suits many startup applications.
 We hope this comparison helps clarify the key differences between these platforms.

 We built Koyeb to provide developers the fastest way to deploy apps globally.
 The built-in features we provide aim to create a true serverless experience that power your apps and speed up the time between a feature idea and its reality.